Syntax-Directed definations

 1. Syntax-Directed Definition

-The syntax-directed definition is a generalization of a context-free grammar in which each grammar symbol has an associated set of attributes partitioned into two sets, the synthesized attributes and inherited attributes of that grammar.
+The syntax-directed definition is a generalization of a context-free grammar in which each grammar symbol has an associated set of attributes.
+These attributes are partitioned into two sets: synthesized attributes and inherited attributes.

 2. Attribute